-The guerrillas' growth during this period caused concern, and many questioned the FARC's intentions regarding the UP, wondering whether the rebels had used the party as a means to strengthen itself militarily even while it negotiated peace and talked about turning in its weapons.
-Between 1984 and 1988, the period during which the UP was the strongest, the FARC doubled the size of its forces.
-This growth was due to many factors, among them the attacks on the UP, which pushed many to give up on the democratic process, as well as the FARC's strategy, which drew from the Partido Comunista de Colombia's idea of "combining all forms of struggle."
+The guerrillas' growth during this period caused concern, and many questioned the FARC's intentions regarding the UP, wondering whether the rebels had used the party as a means to strengthen themselves militarily even while they negotiated for peace and talked about turning in their weapons.
+Between 1984 and 1988, the period during which the UP was the strongest, the FARC doubled the size of their forces.
+This growth was due to many factors, among them the attacks on the UP, which pushed many to give up on the democratic process, as well as the FARC's strategy, which drew from the Communist Party's idea of "combining all forms of struggle."

 This expansion continued apace in the 1990s.
-After the government launched an aerial assault on the guerrillas' headquarters in 1991, the FARC began spreading its forces throughout the countryside and developed its offensive tactics.
-In the mid-1990s, the rebels perpetrated a series of spectacular and debilitating assaults on government forces, capturing hundreds of Colombian soldiers and policemen who quickly became bargaining chips in a new round of negotiations between the government and the FARC.
-Not long after a prisoner swap between the two sides, the government ceded to the rebels a huge territory the size of Switzerland in the southern provinces of Caqueta and Meta, opening the door to more peace talks.
+After the government launched an aerial assault on the guerrillas' headquarters in 1991, the FARC began spreading their forces throughout the countryside and developed their offensive tactics.
+In the mid-1990s, the rebels perpetrated a series of spectacular and debilitating assaults on government forces, capturing hundreds of Colombian soldiers and policemen who quickly became bargaining chips in a new round of negotiations with the government.
+Not long after a prisoner swap between the two sides, the government ceded to the rebels a swath of territory the size of Switzerland in the southern provinces of Caquetá and Meta, opening the door to more peace talks.

-These events coincided with the 2002 arrival of President Alvaro Uribe who, unlike his predecessor Andres Pastrana, had campaigned on a war platform.
-The FARC greeted him by launching mortars at the presidential palace during the August 7, 2002 inauguration.
+These events coincided with the 2002 election of President Álvaro Uribe who, unlike his predecessor Andrés Pastrana, had campaigned on a platform of defeating the guerrillas militarily.
+The FARC greeted him by launching mortars at the presidential palace during the August, 2002 inauguration.

-Undeterred, Uribe reinforced the army, strengthened police intelligence, placed security forces in nearly every municipality and created incentive programs for the rebels to turn themselves in to the authorities.
-This effort got a boost from the US, which had begun an ambitious assistance program in 2000, which it labeled "Plan Colombia."
+Undeterred, Uribe reinforced the army, strengthened police intelligence, placed security forces in nearly every municipality and created incentive programs for rebels to turn themselves in to the authorities.
+This effort got a boost from the United States, which had begun an ambitious assistance program in 2000 called "Plan Colombia."
 Following the kidnapping of the three contractors, the US intelligence services upped their training, equipment and assistance to the Colombians, accelerating an already fast-track professionalization program.

-The FARC is a complex group with a well-defined structure and line of command.
-Its organizational structure has evolved throughout the years as a result of a process of adaptation to the main challenges of the internal conflict.
+The FARC are a complex group with a well-defined structure and line of command.
+Their organizational structure has evolved throughout the years as a result of a process of adaptation to the main challenges of the internal conflict.
 Ostensibly hierarchical, the geography and size of Colombia has made it nearly impossible for the central command, known as the Secretariat, to exercise control over the whole organization, which is broken up into fronts.
-The FARC has a vast support network of logistical experts in bombing, transportation, kidnapping, arms trafficking, food storage, etc., and manages militia groups in the cities.
+The FARC have a vast support network of logistical experts in bombing, transportation, kidnapping, arms trafficking, food storage, etc., and manages militia groups in the cities.
 The relative autonomy of the fronts can make them lethal criminal organizations.
-Indeed, these units, of which there are over 70, have an incentive to thieve, kidnap, extort and plunder, since their growth depends, in part, on their financial return.
+Indeed, these units, of which there are over 70, have an incentive to thieve, kidnap, extort and plunder, since their growth depends, in part, on how much money they can collect.

-On the political front, the FARC is connected to the Communist Party of Colombia.
+On the political front, the FARC are connected to the Communist Party of Colombia.
 Each rebel unit has a political operative, and each soldier has political as well as military duties.
 These include paying attention to and analyzing the daily news, and spreading the gospel of the FARC to family and friends.
-For all intents and purposes, the FARC has broken from the Partido Comunista de Colombia and, after their public political project, the UP, failed, they have been running two clandestine structures, the Bolivarian Movement and the Clandestine Communist Party of Colombia.
+For all intents and purposes, the FARC have broken from the Communist Party and, after their own political project with the UP, failed, they have been running two clandestine structures, the Bolivarian Movement and the Clandestine Communist Party of Colombia.

-The FARC operate in 25 of Colombia's 32 provinces, with a particularly strong presence in the country's Eastern Plains region near the border with Venezuela and in the southwestern provinces of Cauca, Valle del Cauca, and Nariño.
-The FARC are also present in numerous municipalities in the western provinces of Choco and Antioquia.
+The FARC have a particularly strong presence in the country's Eastern Plains region near the border with Venezuela and in the southwestern provinces of Cauca, Valle del Cauca, and Nariño.
+The FARC are also present in numerous municipalities in the western provinces of Chocó and Antioquia.

 Allies and Enemies

-Between 2005 and 2009, the FARC was engaged in a bitter struggle with the smaller guerrilla group National Liberation Army (ELN).
+Between 2005 and 2009, the FARC were engaged in a bitter struggle with the smaller guerrilla group National Liberation Army (Ejército de Liberación Nacional - ELN).
 In December 2009, however, guerrilla leaders negotiated a ceasefire and nationwide alliance, and there has since been evidence to suggest the rebel groups have carried out joint attacks and even worked together to extort companies.

 Similarly, some FARC fronts also collaborate with criminal groups known as BACRIM (from the Spanish for "criminal bands") in the drug trade, selling them coca base and cocaine.

 In recent years, thousands of guerrillas have voluntarily demobilized, weakening the FARC and building up the state's intelligence on the rebels.
-The victory that for many seemed within the FARC's grasp at the turn of the century has receded into the distance and the rebels may have been weakened enough to really want an end to the armed conflict.
+The victory that for many seemed within the FARC's grasp at the turn of the century receded into the distance.

-FARC and the Colombian government have so far reached preliminary agreements on land reform, political participation, and the illegal drug trade.
-A successful peace agreement could mean an end to Colombia's civil conflict, but it could also lead to the criminalization of some FARC elements and spawn criminal groups similar to the BACRIM, the criminal organizations that formed following the demobilization of the country's paramilitary forces.
+If the FARC's peace deal with the state is successful, it could mean an end to Colombia's civil conflict, but it could also lead to the criminalization of some FARC elements and spawn criminal groups similar to the BACRIM, the criminal organizations that formed following the demobilization of the country's paramilitary forces.